About Us

 • Require a dentist to provide refunds;

 It is important to understand the difference between the North Dakota State Board of Dental Examiners (Board) and private associations.
-Examples of private assoications are: the American Dental Association (ADA); the North Dakota Dental Association (NDDA or The Association); and the North Dakota Dental Assisting Association (NDDAA).
+Examples of private dental-related associations are: the American Dental Association (ADA); the North Dakota Dental Association (NDDA); the North Dakota Dental Assisting Association (NDDAA); and the North Dakota Dental Foundation (NDDF).

-• The Board is part of North Dakota's state governmental.
-Its members are appointed by the Governor, and the Board's authority is set by the Nortth Dakota State Legislature.
-While it has many responsibilities and duties, it primary function is to (a) grant licenses to practice dentistry, dental hygiene, and dental assisting, and (2) investigate complaints and decide if a dental practitioner should be disciplined.
+• The Board is part of North Dakota's state government.
+Board members are appointed by the Governor.
+The Board's authority is set by the Nortth Dakota State Legislature.
+While the Board has been given many responsibilities and duties, it primary functions are to (a) grant licenses to practice dentistry, dental hygiene, and dental assisting, and (2) investigate complaints and decide if a dental practitioner should be disciplined.